 Contacts vs. Matters

 Contacts in Lawmatics are referring to a person, whereas Matters are referring to a case.
-Every Matter will have at least one corresponding Contact, but not every Contact will necessarily have a Matter.
-Contacts who would not have a corresponding matter would be referral sources, other attorneys, friends & family, etc. These people are still important to have in the CRM, but they are not necessarily clients or prospective clients, and therefore, they would not have a matter.
+Every Matter will have one primary Contact, but not every Contact will necessarily have a Matter.
+Contacts who would not have a corresponding matter could be referral sources, other attorneys, friends & family, etc. These people are still important to have in the CRM, but they are not necessarily clients or prospective clients, and therefore, would not have a matter.

 In Lawmatics you may occasionally see an option for "Clients".
 You will not use this option for creating any of your contacts, leads, clients, etc. Rather, you will always create either a contact or a matter for these.

-The image below is what you will see when you are adding a new matter from the shortcut menu found in the top right corner.
-Selecting the blue button for Add New Contact will bring up fields for you to enter the person’s first name, last name, email, phone, etc. The blue Add New Company button will allow you to create a company matter, rather than a matter for an individual contact.
-Lastly, clicking on the Search Contacts or Companies box at the bottom will show a drop down list of all your existing contacts & companies in Lawmatics for you to select from.
+However, using the orange plus sign in the upper right hand corner is another option.
+Selecting the green plus button to create a new contact will bring up fields for you to enter the person’s first name, last name, email, phone, etc. The green plus button to create a new company will allow you to create a company matter, rather than a matter for an individual contact.
+Lastly, clicking on the Associated Contact/Company dropdown will show a list of all your existing contacts & companies in Lawmatics for you to select from.

 If the same contact approaches your firm with separate matters, you will only need to create the contact once, and then you can link that contact to more than one matter.